CHAPTER 200 Academic Affairs

 270.5.2 Privacy of Online Library Users

-To aid understanding of the use or value of resources and services, the Kennedy Library may aggregate and retain user data for a reasonable period of time.
+To aid understanding of the use or value of resources and services, the library may aggregate and retain user data for a reasonable period of time.
 It will, however, neither collect nor retain information identifying individuals except for the purpose of furnishing a specific service, and only during the period that such record is necessary to furnish that service (for example, loaning a book or ordering materials from another library).
 Data on individuals will not be shared with third parties unless required by law.

 1. Date approved by the President: October 29, 2015